opentelekomcloud/docs-next/docs/blueprints/by-use-case/networking/site-to-site-vpn-with-enterprise-router.md

 ---
 id: establish-a-site-to-site-vpn-from-open-telekom-cloud-to-aws-using-enterprise-router-and-bgp-routing
-title: Establish a Site-to-Site VPN from Open Telekom Cloud to AWS using Enterprise Router and BGP Routing
+title: Establish a Site-to-Site VPN from T Cloud Public to AWS using Enterprise Router and BGP Routing
 tags: [vpc, vpn, enterprise-router,bgp,aws]
 ---

-# Establish a Site-to-Site VPN from Open Telekom Cloud to AWS using Enterprise Router and BGP Routing
+# Establish a Site-to-Site VPN from T Cloud Public to AWS using Enterprise Router and BGP Routing

-This article shows the process of establishing a Site-to-Site Virtual Private Network (VPN) between Open Telekom Cloud and Amazon Web Services (AWS) using BGP routing for dynamic and efficient network connectivity.
+This article shows the process of establishing a Site-to-Site Virtual Private Network (VPN) between T Cloud Public and Amazon Web Services (AWS) using BGP routing for dynamic and efficient network connectivity.
 The setup is designed to provide high availability, redundancy, and security features essential for enterprise environments where data integrity and seamless communication are paramount.

 ![image](/img/docs/blueprints/by-use-case/networking/site-to-site-vpn-with-enterprise-router/diagram.png)

 ## Solution Overview
-This setup connects different Virtual Private Clouds (VPCs) in Open Telekom Cloud to a specified VPC in AWS.
+This setup connects different Virtual Private Clouds (VPCs) in T Cloud Public to a specified VPC in AWS.

-- **Establishment of VPN Tunnels:** Four VPN tunnels are created between Open Telekom Cloud and AWS, each configured with distinct peer IP addresses and pre-shared keys.
+- **Establishment of VPN Tunnels:** Four VPN tunnels are created between T Cloud Public and AWS, each configured with distinct peer IP addresses and pre-shared keys.
 These tunnels serve as the secure channels through which data is transmitted between the two networks.
 - **BGP Routing Protocol:** Once the customer gateways and VPN tunnels are established, BGP sessions are initiated on both ends using the respective ASNs ([Autonomous System Numbers](https://www.arin.net/resources/guide/asn/)).
 This allows for dynamic routing of network traffic across the connection, optimizing path selection based on performance metrics such as latency and bandwidth utilization.
-- **High Availability and Failover:** To maintain high availability and ensure minimal disruption in case one or more tunnels fail, four VPN tunnels are created between Open Telekom Cloud and AWS.
+- **High Availability and Failover:** To maintain high availability and ensure minimal disruption in case one or more tunnels fail, four VPN tunnels are created between T Cloud Public and AWS.

 ## Concepts and Terminology

 - **VPN Gateway** is a managed gateway that makes it easy to set up and scale Virtual Private Networks (VPNs).
 It functions as a target network gateway through which all traffic destined for the connected network will pass.
 - **Customer Gateway** is a physical or software device that represents your side of a network connection.
-A Customer Gateway is configured with an external IP address and a BGP ASN; both are provided by the other side of the connection (e.g., AWS if you are creating it on Open Telekom Cloud).
+A Customer Gateway is configured with an external IP address and a BGP ASN; both are provided by the other side of the connection (e.g., AWS if you are creating it on T Cloud Public).
 This provides the necessary information to the VPN connection.
 - **VPN Connection** refers to the network connection that is established between two networks over an encrypted link facilitated by a VPN Gateway and customer gateway.
 It includes all configurations related to encryption (using AES 256-bit encryption as standard), authentication mechanisms, and monitoring tools that track health status and performance metrics.

 :::tip Tip